aridiosilva/DesignPrinciplesAndPatterns/README.md

 B) The second criterion, called scope, specifies whether the pattern applies primarily to classes or to objects.

+    - **Class patterns**

-    - **Class patterns** deal with relationships between classes and their subclasses.
-These relationships are established through inheritance, so they are static—fixed at compile-time.
+       - deal with relationships between classes and their subclasses.
+T
+       - these relationships are established through inheritance, so they are static—fixed at compile-time.

+    - **Object patterns**

-    - **Object patterns** deal with object relationships, which can be changed at run-time and are more dynamic.
+       - deal with object relationships, which can be changed at run-time and are more dynamic.

-    Almost all patterns use inheritance to some extent.
+    - Almost all patterns use inheritance to some extent.
 So the only patterns labeled "class patterns" are those that focus on class relationships.
 Note that most patterns are in the Object scope.